gmc-code/PC-pygame/docs/pygame_basics/collision_detection.rst

 ====================================================
-Sprites
+Collision detection
 ====================================================

-Use sprites to make the code simpler.
+Use sprites to make collision detection simpler.